 The Wayne State University graduate programs in Medical Physics are among the most established and prestigious in North America.
 Graduate training in medical physics at WSU dates back to the early 1970s, and the WSU M.S. and Ph.D. programs were among the first to become accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 Since then, over 300 WSU students have received either the degree of M.S. in Medical Physics or a Ph.D. in Medical Physics.
 WSU graduates are currently practicing at hospitals and academic centers throughout the world.
 In fact, nearly one out of every 20 members of the American Association of Physicists in Medicine (AAPM) is a graduate of the WSU program.

-Students in our graduate and certificate programs are trained in a clinical environment and work with the same equipment used by the professional medical physics staff to treat patients in our affiliated radiology and radiation oncology departments.
+Students in our graduate programs are trained in a clinical environment and work with the same equipment used by the professional medical physics staff to treat patients in our affiliated radiology and radiation oncology departments.
 Students have ample access to library and computing facilities, world-class faculty, and state-of-the-art clinical and laboratory facilities.
 Our programs are designed to produce graduates who are well prepared to enter clinical service and become board certified by the American Board of Radiology.
 Moreover, our graduates will become part of the next generation of health care professionals and researchers leading the advancement of the technological aspects of medical care.
 Read more